 General Guidelines For Your C&P Exam

-Contact your VSO or attorney representative to notify them of the scheduled exam when as soon as you receive notice.
-The VA does not notify your VSO or attorney of the scheduled exam.
+Contact your VSO or attorney representative to notify them of the scheduled exam as soon as you receive notice.
+The VA does not inform your VSO or attorney of the scheduled exam.

 It is absolutely necessary that you attend your scheduled C&P Exam.
-If you do not attend your C&P Exam, your claim will likely be denied.
-If you are unable to make the exam at the scheduled time, you MUST contact the VA and reschedule the examination.
+Your claim will likely be denied if you do not attend your C&P Exam.
+If you cannot make the exam at the scheduled time, you MUST contact the VA and reschedule the examination.

 The physician conducting your examination is not your treating physician.
-They will not be providing medical advice or discussing future medical treatment plans for your disability.
+They will not provide medical advice or discuss future medical treatment plans for your disability.
 The examiner is supposed to provide an opinion to the VA regarding the severity and history of your claimed disability.